NoaheCampbell/dnd-plotnotes/README.md

     ```

 2.  **Install Dependencies:**
-    Using pnpm (recommended based on pnpm-lock.yaml):
     ```bash
-    pnpm install
+    npm install
     ```
-    This will install all necessary project dependencies.
+    This will install all necessary project dependencies based on `package-lock.json`.

 3.  **Set up PostgreSQL Database:**
     *   Ensure your PostgreSQL server is running.